FortiGate

 FGFMs(probing...): Cleanup session 0x563159040c00, X.X.X.X.

-Since the actual serial numbers does not match with the serial number received on the certificate, the FortiManager will be considered to be a 'man-in-the-middle' (MITM) attack and the TLS communication will end.
+Since the actual serial numbers do not match the serial number received on the certificate, FortiManager will be considered to be a 'man-in-the-middle' (MITM) attack, and the TLS communication will end.

 To solve this issue:

-Option 2 (recommended): Change HA settings on both devices to use 'overwrite enable' and set a higher priority only on the unit that will upload the new license first.
-When it rejoins the HA cluster, it will take the role of the primary unit and it will not sync previous certificates.
+Option 2 (recommended): Change HA settings on both devices to use 'override enable' and set a higher priority only on the unit that will upload the new license first.
+When it rejoins the HA cluster, it will take the role of the primary unit, and it will not sync previous certificates.

 On the primary: